CHURCH — NEWCOMERS

 We are a growing congregation committed to being an inclusive home for all people.

-Although uniquely united in our commitment to inclusion and justice in and outside the church, the congregation is diverse in incomes, ages, careers, marital status and sexual orientation.
+United in our commitment to inclusion and justice in and outside the church, our congregation is diverse in incomes, ages, careers, marital status and sexual orientation.
 Wherever you find yourself spiritually, we invite you to come as you are.

 Serving those within our community and beyond.